Joe-Degs/net/README.md

 seem to find a way to make it them not block.
 This has been a problem since the beginning and it is literally driving me nuts now.
 The socket `read/write` uses the same methods on `io.BufferedRWPair` to perform reads and writes to the underlying socket.
-From the documentation of `io.BufferedRWPair.read`, calling read without arguments should read and return till EOF is encountered in which case it stops and returns an empty byte.
-But the `read`s are causing both sockets to block forever unless i do a close on the socket or i Ctrl+c on the client socket.This sh!t is frustrating.
+From the documentation of `io.BufferedRWPair.read`, calling `read` without arguments should read and return the bytes read till EOF is encountered in which case it stops and returns an empty byte.
+But the `read`s are causing both server and client sockets to block forever unless i do a close on the socket or i Ctrl+c on the client socket.This sh!t is frustrating.